newitdevelop/menufic/AZURE_SSO_SETUP.md

 This guide will walk you through setting up Azure AD Single Sign-On (SSO) for Menufic.

+## Important Note

+**Azure AD authentication is completely optional!** The login page will automatically show or hide authentication providers based on what you have configured:
+- If Azure AD credentials are not configured, the Azure/Microsoft button won't appear
+- If Google credentials are not configured, the Google button won't appear
+- If GitHub credentials are not configured, the GitHub button won't appear

+You can use any combination of providers or just one.
+The app adapts automatically.

 ## Prerequisites

 - An Azure AD tenant (Azure Active Directory)